 AP impugns the character of the revelers as irresponsibly “ignoring pleas for safety at the height of the coronavirus pandemic… [in which] more than 5,500 people have died in Alabama… and about 408,000 have tested positive.”
 Other media outlets followed suit to condemn the gatherings as a ‘superspreader’ event.

 While there has been an uptick in student cases the week after the event, this was also the first week students were back on campus following winter break, complicating the attribution of the rise in case numbers.
-In fact, there was actually a significant decline in cases in Tuscaloosa County in the two weeks following the celebrations: a 7-day average of 4,036 cases on the 12th of January compared to 2,785 as of the 29th.
+In fact, there was actually a significant decline in cases in Alabama in the two weeks following the celebrations: a 7-day average of 4,036 cases on the 12th of January compared to 2,785 as of the 29th.

 - George Floyd and Lockdown Protests